 With better data on response and sales performance, publishers can respond to one of the biggest challenges print advertising has faced: insufficient transparency into performance.
 With that key challenge removed, media publishers can promise that advertisers will see success – with a money-back guarantee, for instance.

-The takeaway is clear: print advertising remains a strong component of the media mix.
+Print advertising remains a strong component of the media mix.
 Publishers are already delivering the responsiveness and data-centric view of print ads that advertisers need.
 Media equilibrium means that marketers will have opportunities to drive sales performance with print advertising.
 Brands must be flexible and market across all media channels.